Faculty Mentors – Fall 2018 Admissions

 As a clinical health psychologist, my research focuses on how social and behavioral factors affect the physical and mental health of specific populations.
-Populations of interest include people living with HIV/AIDS or those at high-risk for acquiring the virus; sexual and gender minorities; and victims of interpersonal violence—all members of socially stigmatized groups.
-Primarily, my work aims to address research questions about the prevention or cessation of risky behaviors (such as substance use & sexual risk taking) and the adoption of health-promoting behaviors (such as medication adherence & engagement with medical care).
+Populations of interest include people living with HIV/AIDS or those at high-risk for acquiring the virus, and sexual and gender minorities—all members of socially stigmatized groups.
+Primarily, my work aims to address research questions about the prevention or cessation of risky behaviors (such as substance use & sexual risk taking) and the adoption of health-promoting behaviors (such as medication adherence & engagement with medical care) in these populations.
 Given the high rates of stressful experiences in stigmatized groups, I have also developed an interest in testing the mechanisms by which previous stressful/abusive experiences are linked with later physical and mental health and functioning.
 One organizing framework that I have increasingly come to use in my HIV-related work is that of “syndemics.”

 As a community-clinical psychologist, I have been focusing on two distinct, but interrelated, programs of research: